Murphydbuffalo/algorithms/stacks_and_queues/README.md

 This is a case of consistency (linked lists) versus better amortized performance (arrays).
 Because our dynamic arrays periodically need to perform expensive resizing operations, which involve creating new arrays and copying over all elements from the original array, there are spikes in the time taken to complete `push()` and `pop()` operations when resizing is required.

 By contrast, linked lists may have lower average performance, but do not experience the delays caused by resizing.
 This makes each implementation more appropriate for certain use cases.
 If it is unacceptable for the client to experience slower performance on any one given operation than linked lists are probably the way to go.
 If only average performance matters, than our dynamic array implementation is likely preferable.

-## Queues

-Largely the same for both implementations, see the code.
-For linked lists make sure you keep a reference to both the first and list elements to avoid needing to traverse the entire list to the element at the opposite end.

-## Djikstra's Algorithm

-A way to process arithmetic operations with parentheses using two stacks.
-It also gives you some insight into how compilers work, processing characters and performing differenct actions based on what that character is.

-Djikstra's algorithm has a stack for *operands* (integers or doubles in the simplest case) and a stack for *operators* such as +, -, * and /.
-The algorithm parses an input string one character at a time.
-If a left parentheses is encountered it is ignored, if an operand or operator is encountered it is pushed to the appropriate stack, and if a right parentheses is encountered ...magic happens!
-When you encounter a right parentheses you pop the two most recent operands off of the operand stack, pop the most recent operator off of the operator stack and apply that operator to the operands.